doytsujin/athackst.github.io/_articles/4_aws_deepracer_joy_onboard.md

     roslaunch deepracer_joy deepracer_joy.launch
     ```

-    You should see the deepracer joy launch successfully
+    You should see `deepracer_joy` launch successfully

     > Note: Mine always says that it can't connect to the device, but it is actually successful at connecting
     >